 - a.
-Start of DST: Use the < and > keys to choose the starting week, day and month.
-Press O after each selection.
-Use the keypad to enter the Bias and the < and > keys to set the "+" or "-". - Press O when finished. - b.
-End of DST: Use the < and > keys to choose the ending week, day and month.
-Press O after each selection. - Press O when finished.
+Start of DST: Use the PREV and NEXT keys to choose the starting week, day and month.
+Press or after each selection.
+Use the keypad to enter the Bias and the REV and NEXT keys to set the "+" or "-". - Press 🔍 when finished. - b.
+End of DST: Use the PREV and NEXT keys to choose the ending week, day and month.
+Press or after each selection. - Press 🔍 when finished.